dani1006/dani1006/README.md

 - 🌱 &nbsp; I’m currently learning kotlin.
 - 🎓 &nbsp; Studying at Polytechnic State of Semarang.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutionss.

 <!-- - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.